NEW: Mother of hostage sends message to ISIS: "Please release him"

 As the deadline imposed by ISIS approached, the mother of one of two Japanese men held by the militant group begged for her son’s life.

-“To all members of ISIS, Kenji [Goto] is not the enemy of ISIS.
-Please release him,” Junko Ishido, Goto’s mother, said in a statement Thursday.
+“To all members of ISIS, Kenji is not the enemy of ISIS.
+Please release him,” said the mother, Junko Ishido.
 “There is so little time left before the deadline.”

 ISIS has threatened in a video released Tuesday to kill two Japanese citizens, Goto and Haruna Yukawa, if it doesn’t receive $200 million in ransom from the Japanese government.

 Time is of the essence: the Japanese government says it estimates ISIS’ ultimatum will expire at 2:50 p.m.
 Friday, Tokyo time (12:50 a.m.
 ET Friday).

 “I have been just crying for the last three days, filled with sadness.
 Words fail to describe how I feel.
 Kenji always has been a kind person ever since he was little.
 He was always saying, ‘I want to save the lives of children in war zones.’ “

 Japanese officials have said they are doing their best to communicate with ISIS, but Japanese Chief Cabinet Secretary Yoshihide Suga said Thursday that Tokyo had so far heard nothing and doesn’t know what situation the two hostages are in.